ldvoipeng/Irrigation-Timer/README.md

 All interrupts are dedicated or not shared.

-Real Time Clock will be a DS1307, DS3231 or compatitable model to maintain an accurate system time.
+Real Time Clock will be a DS1307, DS3231 or compatible model to maintain an accurate system time.

 Microcontroller temp will be read from internal temperature sensor.